 Maybe you made a mistake and panicked in a stressful moment.
 When an automobile accident happens, your adrenaline starts pumping and this rush sometimes can cause you to not think clearly.
-Perhaps this is why you didn’t stop following the accident.
+Most people tell us this is why they didn’t stop following the accident.
+Everyone makes mistakes.

 Duty to Stop